berkinkinay/Developer-Portfolio/README.md

-Developer Not:This is for now...
+Developer Not: This is for now...
 I am going to add new features and also new techs in it.

 ### `Project Link`